brucemack/kc1fsz-rc1/README.md

 * Over-voltage protection is provided on the audio and logic inputs.
 * Over-voltage, reverse-polarity, and transient spike protection is provided on the power input.
+* During testing of the prototype board it was determined that the controller consumes ~105mA when idling and ~135mA when repeating.
+These are fairly low current consumptions that indicate the the controller may be relevant in solar/battery installations.

 Hardware specs: